Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: ORDINAL EMBEDDING APPROACHES

 The problem of ordinal embedding is NP-hard \citep{bower2018landscape} and naturally arising optimization objectives to OE are non-convex.
 It is widely believed amongst neural network practitioners that the non-convex landscape of deep and wide neural networks is primarily free of sub-optimal local minima.
 This theory is supported under simplified assumptions by various theoretical findings \citep{nguyen2017loss, choromanska2015loss, kawaguchi2019depth, kawaguchi2019effect}.
-Inspired by this, we postulated that a neural network-based approach to OE could potentially overcome the issue of local optima (if it exists).
+Inspired by this line of work, we postulated that a neural network-based approach to OE could potentially overcome the issue of local optima (if it exists).
 Therefore, we designed a 3-layer, feedforward neural-network architecture for OE which we refer to as Ordinal Embedding Neural Network(OENN).

-Since our abstract items are devoid of any meaningful input representation, we first represent each of $n$ given items using a unique index in $[n].$ We simply use a binary encoding of the index of the item as input to the network.
+\textbf{\textit{On the choice of input representation:}} Since our abstract items are devoid of any meaningful input representation, the choice of input representations presents a challenge to this approach.
+We leverage the expressive power of neural networks~\citep{leshno1993multilayer,barron1993universal} and their ability to fit random labels to random inputs~\citep{zhang2016understanding} to motivate our choice of input encoding.
+Since our main goal is to find representations that minimize the training objective, we believe that completely arbitrary input representations are a viable choice.